 With regular practice, it can take up to two weeks to be completely used to them.

 Jump, Crouch/Slide, Swap Weapons, and Reload/Interact while having your thumb on the thumbstick ready for anything that comes your way.

 Now that you’ve mastered the paddles, now you can remap to suit your preferred playstyle.
+Hold the EMR key at the back of the controller, then press and hold the button you want to map to your paddle.
 Maybe you’d rather have Melee on the Paddles instead of Crouching, or Ping on the Paddles so you can keep your left thumb on the stick to move.

 If you're interested in seeing some more recommended layouts for Warzone, check this out.